jtlau/wasserstein-metric/README.md

 - scipy==1.6.0
 - torch==1.13.1

-Different versions may work, but the above are the versions that worked for me.
+Different versions may work, but the above versions worked for me.